ChadAPSheridan/QuestLogCollapse/README.md

 This project is open source.
 Feel free to modify and distribute as needed.

 ## Changelog

+### Version 1.3.0
+- **Automatic Quest Log Expansion**: Quest trackers now automatically expand when combat ends (only if they were collapsed during combat)
+- **Smart State Tracking**: Added tracking to determine which trackers were collapsed during combat for intelligent restoration
+- **Enhanced Combat Flow**: Complete combat cycle - collapse on enter, expand on exit (outside instances)
+- **Improved State Management**: Better handling of combat state when collapse is disabled or no trackers are affected
+- **Enhanced Debug Information**: Added tracker collapse state to status and test commands

 ### Version 1.2.0
 - **Early Combat Detection**: Added `PLAYER_ENTER_COMBAT` event for earliest possible quest tracker collapse